 Diversification allows investors to spread their bets and lessen the risk of any one particular investment or asset class.
 The idea is that when you invest in a diversified ETF or mutual fund, you will see a “smoothing-out” effect somewhere in between the highs and lows of the individual stocks held in the fund.

-For example, looking at this last quarter’s performance chart of 3 stocks, you might assume they have no relationship to each other, other than the fact that they are popular companies.
+For example, looking at this performance chart of 3 stocks over the second quarter of 2016, you might assume they have no relationship to each other, other than the fact that they are popular companies.
 In fact, these 3 stocks happen to be the 3 largest holdings of the U.S. Growth Index (Russell 3000 Growth Index).You can see what a different quarter you might have had if all of your “growth” allocation was in Amazon versus Apple.

 But if you invested in a diversified index, you get the average of all 3 (plus 1,773 other holdings in the index!) without having to predict which of those hundreds of holdings will provide an appropriate level of risk and return.
 Growth stocks had a volatile second quarter, but through diversification you would have taken the middle path between huge outperformance and huge underperformance.